vgmrips/vgmtools/README.md

 This tool renames a VGM so that its file name follows the VGM's title tag.

 When a playlist is given, track numbers are added and the playlist is rewritten with the new file names.
+The tool can also be used to easily renumber all files after changing the track order.

 ### Remove 1 Sample Delays (vgm_smp1)